scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/upload_part_copy.rst

 Parameters
 ~~~~~~~~~~

-The Upload Part-Copy operation does not use Request Parameters.
+The Upload Part-Copy operation does not use request parameters.

 Headers
 ~~~~~~~